hsf-training/hsf-training-ssh-webpage/_episodes/01-introduction.md

 To do this, you will need to get in contact with the person within your department/company that is responsible for adding new users to the desired server.

+## Required Software

+Because SSH is a program, you will need that program available on your machine.
+For Mac and Linux users, SSH is automaticaly available in your terminal.
+For Windows users, we reccomend installing Windows Subsystem for Linux (WSL).
+See [Install WSL](https://learn.microsoft.com/en-us/windows/wsl/install) for installation instructions.
+After installing WSL, we reccomend using the Terminal application which is available for free in the Microsoft Store.

 > ## Note
 > Doing this process with instructions from your computer system, is the best way to ensure a smooth ssh connection.